savantcare/ptfile/ptclient/docs/forms.md

                         4. This array needs to be inserted into vuex
                         5. The new vuex needs to be synced with the storage.
         Decision on 8th July 2020 by VK/AG/TJ/SS/RR: Not to use indexDB

+# Q7) How to save data to state smartly.

+Non smart way is to save data to state on every keystroke.
+Why do we want a smart way to save data?
+So that the system remains responsive.
+There are a lot of listeners on this state and they will update themselves everytime there is a write to the vuexORM/rem

+### Strategy 1: Save to state once every 5 key strokes,

+        Disadvnatage?
+        If the user types "jai kali" the state will only have "jai k" even if user exits the form after one hour

+### Strategy 2: Each time you save to state you store the time

+        Ignore next save if 1 second has not passed.
+        Disadvnatage?
+        If the user types "ja" within 1 sec and then exits the state will only have j